-Those squiggles in the title are Sanskrit text that translates into “maya”.
+Those squiggly text in the title is Sanskrit text that translates into “maya”.
 At the risk of over-simplifying, maya is the idea of illusion or delusion.
-In other words, what we experience might seem “real” or permanent, but is actually not real or lasting.
+In other words, what we experience might seem “real” or permanent, but is actually imaginary, ephemeral.
 To help us understand where he’s coming from, Mr. Fien includes a few poetical lines on the album’s release page:

 Not white as in

 intangible –a dead language

 Illusion and delusion are likened to a dream.
 They seem real at the time, but upon waking, the sense of the dream’s reality fades to the point where you begin to question if it ever really happened.
 Several tracks throughout the album have titles that underscore various aspects of this phenomenon, for example “[?]”, “Dark”, “Blue Dreams”, “Sleepfall”.
 For the review, I’ll focus on the former and the latter..

 “[?]” is filled with a fuzzy, thumping rhythms; splashy cymbals; hollow, crystalline keys; shrill accents and more.
 It combines a wide variety of unusual and sometimes bizarre sounds to construct a unique musical experience.
 Its pace is slow and steady, its mood curious.
 Mr. Fien explores a variety of highs and lows throughout the track, all of which contribute to the enjoyment of this auditory opus.